Kazuo Kinoshita's calculation revealed that it passed close by Jupiter

 A.U.
 It was discovered because it became close to the sun.

-brightened up to 14 mag and it was discovered.
+discovered at 13 mag, and brightened up to 11 mag.
 In the next return in

-1991, it brightened rapidly up to 14 mag again.
-However, it was actually
+1991, it brightened rapidly up to 14 mag.
+However, it was actually so

 mag, although it was expected to reach to 14 mag again.

-It kept the same brightness in two appearances.
+It kept the bright behavior in two appearances.
 However, it suddenly

 faded in 2006.